demental/rafinesque/README.md

 ```

 Now you want to fork your project and create a classified to sell yachts.
-I have to update your translations :
+Therefore you have to update your translations :

 ```yml
 en: